cwyrwas/highlighted-honey/README.md

 # highlighted-honey
-A landing page ubuilt with Bootstrap and Hugo
+A landing page built with Bootstrap and Hugo.